 “The design brief also threw up a range of challenges as we had to transform a building that previously made hydraulic pumps into suites of training and assessment rooms – as well as a reception area styled to look like a living room.”

 The design team were also tasked to ensure the building met with BREEAM standards, which involved considering a number of initiatives such as mixed heating/cooling, cycle racks and sensor controlled lighting.

 Louise Alford, Sky’s Director of Business HR, said: “The Talent Hub is part of our commitment to create the best possible environment to recruit, train and develop our people.
 I’m confident everyone will relish the chance to undertake training to achieve their full potential and deliver the great service our customers demand.”

 Jo McIntosh, Senior Project Manager for Sky, said: “There was a tight timescale for this project.
 But thanks to the relationships we have developed with Space Solutions and other contractors, and indeed through their commitment to the project, we were able to work together to successfully complete the refurbishment.”

 Space Solutions is Scotland’s biggest independent expert in helping businesses manage changes within the workplace.
 It operates UK-wide to design, build, fit-out, refurbish and relocate modern and productive business environments.

-Public Relations agency the Holyrood Partnership provides PR Scotland for Space Solutions.
+Public Relations agency the Holyrood PR provides PR Scotland for Space Solutions.